renikaul/R_workshopsREU/W4_DataViz/W4_Presentation.md

 **You should be able to...**
 - customize figures
+- code a t-test
+- code a correlation
 - code a linear regression
-- code a t-test
-- create and use scripts

 ***